gem5/gem5/TESTING.md

 if the file causes an exception.
 This means there are no tests in that file (e.g., it's not a new-style test).

-## Binary test applications

-The code for some test binaries that are run in the gem5 guest during testing can be found in `tests/test-progs`.
-There's one directory per test application.
-The source code is under the `source` directory.

-You may have a `bin` directory as well.
-The `bin` directory is automatically created when running the test case that uses the test binary.
-This is not the case when a test is run via the --bin-path option.
-In that scenario a bin directory will be created in the selected path rather than in `tests/test-progs`.
-The binary is downloaded from the gem5 servers the first time it is referenced by a test.

-Some other tests (like Linux-boot) don't have sources inside gem5 and are simply downloaded from gem5 servers.

-## Updating the test binaries

-The test infrastructure should check with the gem5 servers to ensure you have the latest binaries.
-However, if you believe your binaries are out of date, simply delete the `bin` directory and they will be re-downloaded to your local machine.

-## Building (new-style) test binaries

-In each `src/` directory under `tests/test-progs`, there is a Makefile.
-This Makefile downloads a docker image and builds the test binary for some ISA (e.g., Makefile.x86 builds the binary for x86).
-Additionally, if you run `make upload` it will upload the binaries to the gem5 server, if you have access to modify the binaries. *If you need to modify the binaries for updating a test or adding a new test and you don't have access to the gem5 server, contact a maintainer (see MAINTAINERS).*

 ## Running Tests in Parallel

 Whimsy has support for parallel testing baked in.
 This system supports